brianobot/ascii_image/README.md

      ```python
      pip install -r requirements.txt
      ```
+5.
+   - ### Run the script from the Command Line
-5. Copy the script into the directory that contains the image you wish to work on and run the command below.
+   Copy the script into the directory that contains the image you wish to work on and run the command below.

    ```python